rpmarvell/temp_doc/ECN_and_WRED_statistics_HLD.md

 Time Since Counters Last Cleared...............
 None
 ```

-The "show queue wred-ecn-counters" fetches the statistics from COUNTERS_DB and will display to the console based on the capability of the platform.
-The below sequence diagram logically explains the "show queue wred-ecn-counters" interaction among CLI, STATE_DB and COUNTERS_DB for ECN and WRED statistics on supported platform,
+The "show queue wredcounters" fetches the statistics from COUNTERS_DB and will display to the console based on the capability of the platform.
+The below sequence diagram logically explains the "show queue wredcounters" interaction among CLI, STATE_DB and COUNTERS_DB for ECN and WRED statistics on supported platform,
 <p align=center>
 <img src="ecn-wred-stats-images/queue_counter_cli_flow.png" alt="queue CLI interactions">
 </p>